ilyachur/cmake4vim/README.md

  - **`:CMakeResetAndReload`** removes cmake cache and re-generates cmake project.
  - **`:CMakeReset`** removes cmake cache (this command removes the cmake build directory).
  - **`:CMakeClean`** cleans the project (it is equal of the execution `make clean`).
  - **`:CMakeSelectTarget`** selects a target for project.
-You can put target name as a parameter for the command.
-If you don't put the target name as a parameter, plugin collects targets as a list and you will be able to choose target from this list.
+You should put target name as a command line argument.
  - **`:CtrlPCMakeTarget`** you can use CtrlP in order to select a target for project.
  - **`:FZFCMakeSelectTarget`** you can use FZF in order to select a target for project.